JanWichelmann/AoETechTree/README.md

 This software was tested with the UserPatch v1.4 installed, so there should be no incompabilities.

 Also some virus scanners may have problems with this software, as it uses DLL injection to patch the running Age of Empires II process.
 This method is also used by many viruses, so some virus scanners block it by default.
-If you have problems running this software, try to create an exception in the scanners filter rules.
+If you have problems running this software, try to create an exception in the scanner's filter rules.

-## TODO

-* Add another renderer that is easier moddable and less hardcoded than the vanilla one in terms of age count, resolution and background images.

 ## LEGAL INFO & CREDITS